Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 ---
-title: "From Cells to Sentience: The Biological Debate on Abortion"
+title: "From Cells to Sentience: The Biological Case Against Abortion"
 aliases:
 tags:
   - philosophy